tomi13909472/SESproject/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+## Specific requirements
+In order to run this application a next project must be created which contains all of the folders in this github + node_modules.
+Once this is done, then several installs must be done (npm install axios, formidable, path, toastify, json-server).
+In order to run the app, first open a terminal in the project directory and enter the command "npm run server".
+Then open another terminal in the same directory and enter "npm run dev".
+Now the website will run on localhost port 3000.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.